jayfajardo/rasptor/README.md

     cd rasptor

-4. Make sure the install script has execution permissions.

-    chmod 755 setup.sh

-5. Run the install script and follow the prompts.
+4. Run the install script and follow the prompts.

     sudo ./setup.sh